shahaby/module10a-studentcard-review/README.md

 This is a React code review assignment.
 I reviewed the StudentCard component and added comments to explain the logic behind props, state, and interactivity.
-I noticed there was an error in the code and upon further investivation realized the React library was not imported inside the component JSX file.
+I noticed there was an error in the code and, upon further investigation, realized the React library was not imported inside the component JSX file.

 ## What I Learned